Binagol

 Binagol is a Filipino sweet steamed delicacy of the Waray people made from mashed giant taro corms, condensed milk, sugar, coconut milk, and egg yolks.
 It is distinctively placed in half of a coconut shell and then wrapped in banana leaves and twine.
-The name means "to place in a coconut shell", from the Visayan bagol, "coconut shell".
-Binagol traditionally uses the corms of the giant taro (locally known as talyan or talian); however, the corms of taro (known in Tagalog as gabi and in the Eastern Visayas, where the delicacy originates, as gaway) is also alternatively used.
+The name means "placed in a coconut shell", from the Visayan bagol (coconut shell).
+Binagol traditionally uses the corms of the giant taro (locally known as talyan or talian); however, the corms of the taro (known in Tagalog as gabi and in Eastern Visayas, where the delicacy originates, as gaway) is also alternatively used.
 It is a type of nilupak.